Here's Our Rant About Lufax Holding Ltd (LU)

 LU’s Market Performance

-LU stocks went down by -8.64% for the week, with a monthly drop of -19.38% and a quarterly performance of -35.05%, while its annual performance rate touched -55.57%.
-The volatility ratio for the week stands at 3.80% while the volatility levels for the past 30 days are set at 5.06% for Lufax Holding Ltd. The simple moving average for the period of the last 20 days is -11.59% for LU stocks with a simple moving average of -30.84% for the last 200 days.
+LU stocks went up by 1.24% for the week, with a monthly drop of -14.14% and a quarterly performance of -32.05%, while its annual performance rate touched -51.89%.
+The volatility ratio for the week stands at 3.41% while the volatility levels for the past 30 days are set at 5.01% for Lufax Holding Ltd. The simple moving average for the period of the last 20 days is -6.09% for LU stocks with a simple moving average of -27.67% for the last 200 days.

 Analysts’ Opinion of LU